 At the bottom of the front page was a photo of the already existing Willys facility, which was located between the two sites where the Chrysler mini-van and truck plants would later be established.

 Bill Norris found this somewhat lower-key announcement in the Detroit News when the plant began production in August.
 Three Jeeps a day!
-The article reports 14 employees at the plant, which conflicts with Joe Donnelly's recollection of 60 (see below.)
-It does quote factory manager J.D.
+The full article (130K JPEG) reports 14 employees at the plant, which conflicts with Joe Donnelly's recollection of 60 (see below), but clearly the workforce was growing.
+The story quotes factory manager J.D.
 Van Meenen as predicting a doubling of employees and production over the next two months, as the plant adds the CJ-3B and pickup truck to the currently-produced CJ-5.

 The article also mentions that Willys has plans for a plant in the UK.
 (According to Bill Munro's Jeep: From Bantam to Wrangler, Willys had unsuccessful negotiations during 1958-59 regarding an association with Land Rover in Britain.)